-The fruit is also known as Clairette Blanche.
-Clairette, with its ability to deliver low alcohol and high acidity is used to add freshness, green apple, lime, peach, licorice and floral characteristics.
-This is one of the few white wine grapes that is also used as part of the blend from time to time in the production of red Chateauneuf du Pape wine.
+You also find green apple, lime, peach, licorice, white peach and floral characteristics.
+Clairette is one of the few white wine grapes that is also used as part of the blend from time to time in the production of red Chateauneuf du Pape wine.

-Clairette can be paired many different types of seafood.
+Clairette can be paired many different types of seafood and many vegatable dishes.
 However, it’s a perfect match for shellfish and a myriad of soft and hard cheeses.

 Clairette grows best in warm weather and limestone soils.
-Wines made from 100% Clairtte do not age well as the wines are prone to early oxidation.
-They need to be drunk in their youth for their up front, fruity quality.
+It’s an easy grape to grow and it usually ripens early.
+Wines made from 100% Clairette do not age well as the wines are easily prone to early oxidation.
+They need to be drunk in their youth for their up front, bright, fruity quality.